x

 • Validation Therapy

-This involves discussing and accepting the ideas and values of dementia patients in order to foster a positive communication and reduce stress for the care recipient.
+This involves discussing and accepting the ideas and values of dementia patients to foster positive communication and reduce stress for the care recipient.

 • External Memory Aids